-4.3 Miniconda
+4.2.3 Installing Miniconda and Packages

 For OSX, the simplest and most robust way to install the RAVEN dependencies is with Miniconda.
-The details of this vary depending what else is installed.
-Only one of the following subsections should be used.
+Miniconda is a package manager for python packages and can be used to install the third party packages that RAVEN depends on.